Gabbriccio

 Tasting notes

-Gabbriccio IGT Tuscany Sangiovese
+Gabbriccio IGT Tuscan Sangiovese

 Awards

-Gabbriccio IGT Tuscany Sangiovese
+Gabbriccio IGT Tuscan Sangiovese